vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/readme.md

 `<Comment />` components are enabled globally by default.
 You can disable it by setting `comment: false` in `Front Matter` on a specific page.

-If you need to keep it globally disabled, please set `comment` to `false` in the plugin options.
-This way you can set `comment: true` in the Front Matter of a particular page to enable it locally.
+To keep it globally disabled, please set `comment` to `false` in the plugin options.
+This way you can set `comment: true` in the frontmatter of a particular page to enable it locally.

 There are two comment plugins to choose from: Valine and Vssue.